 Project-Based Learning: Background and Instructional Strategies

 Project-based learning -- which includes curriculum, instructional materials, classroom activities, and assessment of learning -- is a proficiency-oriented approach to using and learning a language that supports language use in the real world.
-Here we provide a handbook and a brief video by Dr. Maria Carriera (25 minutes long) that describe the key components of project-based learning, with instructional strategies that teachers in community-based schools can use.
-In June 2019, we will provide specific examples of project-based learning in a community-based school and a send out a template that you can complete to implement it in your program.
-We will learn a great deal about ways to implement project-based learning in community-based schools!
+Here we provide a handbook and a brief video by Dr. Maria Carriera (25 minutes long) that describe the key components of project-based learning, and a document with instructional strategies that teachers in community-based schools can use.

 Project Based Learning Handbook

 What Does It Take for a Project to be Authentic?